Blockchains/mStable-tech-challenges/full-stack/README.md

 We really like to see clean interfaces and well written solutions built with modern tech in mind.

+**Like the real world better?** Feel free to innovate on top of the mStable-savings contract or mStable-earn, integrating with and capitalising on one of the many other DeFi protocols or tool sets out there.

 # Task

 Young Jimmy has got a summer job working as an au pair (live in nanny) for a family down in the south of France.
 As he will be on call most of the day, the